 Transmission of Real-Time Products

-Sandia and its partners have made significant progress in the transmission of real-time processed products for analysis and storage.
-Utilizing several communications and command technologies, advanced compression techniques and data downlink technologies, Sandia has delivered more data to the user at higher downlink rates without sacrificing image quality.
-Additionally, Sandia develops custom systems which process and transmit data to analysts on-board or in a ground station depending on the specific needs of the mission.
+Sandia and its partners make significant progress in the transmission of real-time processed products for analysis and storage.
+Utilizing several communications and command technologies, advanced compression techniques and data downlink technologies, Sandia delivers more data to the user at higher downlink rates without sacrificing image quality.
+Additionally, Sandia develops custom systems which process and transmit data to analysts onboard or in a ground station depending on the specific needs of the mission.